botleague/botleague/README.md

 the problem evaluators for the bot submission.

 `eval_key`: Secret problem evaluation key unique to the evaluation of the bot on this problem.
-Used to communicate back to liaison in `/confirm` and `/results`.
+Used to communicate back to liaison in `/confirm` and `/results` requests.

 `docker_link`: Link to docker image copied from source referenced in `bot.json` of the form: `gcr.io/botleague/{botleague-commit}`